Connected algebraic groups acting on three-dimensional Mori fibrations: Introduction

 The conjugacy classes [P1], [P2], [E1], and [E2] are determined in \cite{Ume80,Ume82a} and correspond to the case of Fano threefolds with Picard rank $1$.
-This first part of the classification of the maximal connected algebraic subgroup of $\Bir(\p_\C^3)$ bases on the classification of law chunks of analytic actions due to Lie combined with the classical theory of algebraic groups and invariant theory.
+This first part of the classification of the maximal connected algebraic subgroup of $\Bir(\p_\C^3)$ is based on the classification of {law chunks of analytic actions (see \cite[\S~1]{Ume80} for the definition, these are the analytic counterpart of the rational actions introduced in Definition~\ref{Defi:AlgSubgroupsBir})} due to Lie combined with the classical theory of algebraic groups and invariant theory.

 The other conjugacy classes [J1],\ldots,[J12] correspond to non-trivial Mori fibrations (i.e.~conic bundles over a surface and del Pezzo fibrations over $\p^1$).
 They are determined in \cite{Ume82b,Ume85} by studying the properties of linear algebraic groups of small rank, their linear representations, and their homogeneous spaces.